 Disaster Behavior Health

-Once a disaster occurs, behavioral health consequences on individuals and communities occur immediately.
+Once a disaster occurs, behavioral health consequences on individuals and communities occur immediately and can affect responders as well as community members who are impacted by the incident.
 Consequences include post-traumatic stress disorder, depression, anxiety, loneliness, fear, grief, and exacerbation of pre-existing mental health conditions amongst other symptoms.
 During response and recovery efforts, disaster epidemiology techniques can be utilized to assess needs, progresses, and gaps for behavioral health programs.

 Rostering and Post-Disaster Surveillance

-The Rapid Response Registry (RRR) is a survey tool to quickly collect information on responders and other persons exposed to chemical, biological, or other harmful agents from a disaster and to identify affected and displaced people for future health follow-up.
+The Rapid Response Registry (RRR) is a survey tool to quickly collect key information on responders and other persons exposed to chemical, biological, or other harmful agents from a disaster and to identify affected and displaced people for future health follow-up.
 Oregon and Minnesota have developed their own roster surveys and provide examples on how they utilize these emergency response planning.

 Disaster Epidemiology Tool Repositories